Implementation of discrete positive operator valued measures on linear optical systems using cosine-sine decomposition: Background

 \subsection{Optical systems}

 In this paper we primarily focus on implementing POVMs on an optical system using external and internal modes of light.
 Throughout the paper, the spatial modes of light are regarded as an external degree of freedom (DoF), while polarization and orbital angular momentum (OAM) modes as internal.
 We present a scheme to implement an $n$-outcome POVM on the internal DoF using spatial modes as ancilla systems.
-Although, the current scheme works for any internal DoFs with an arbitrary Hilbert space dimensions, we assume that one is capable of performing unitary operations on any internal DoF of choice.
+Although, the current scheme works for any internal DoFs with an arbitrary Hilbert space dimensions, we assume that one is capable of experimentally implementing unitary operations on any internal DoF of choice.
+This is apparent in the OAM DoF where it is still a challenge to experimentally implement arbitrary local unitaries on them.

 Any arbitrary unitary operation $U(N)$ on $N$-spatial modes at can be applied using the prescription given by Reck et al.~\cite{ReckZeilinger1994}.
 In this prescription, $U(N)$ is decomposed using $O(N^2)$ balanced beam-splitters (BBSs) and phase plates.
 The action of a BBS on two spatial modes is represented by the matrix